 As our team reflects on this tragedy, the importance of community is first and foremost on our minds.
-Our goals and intentions are interwoven with those of our volunteer board members and their association managers – to build healthy and happy communities.
+Our goals and intentions are interwoven with those of our volunteer board members and their association managers.
+We want to build healthy and happy communities.

 Our hearts go out to Michael Shinners, Mike Horne, and others affected by this senseless crime.
 To read the letter released by the Community Associations Institute, click here.